mark-hahn/package-cop/README.md

 ### Test report buttons

 You might have noticed the fail button is labeled `Problem Occurred` instead of `Test Failed` to match the button `Test Passed`.
 This is because reporting a failure is fundamentally different than passing a specific test.
 It may be surprising but you can isolate a bad package without ever using `Test Passed`.
 While this may be slower it will be more accurate since you never know with complete confidence a test is accurate.
-But you do know exctly when a problem occurs.
+But you do know exactly when a problem occurs.

 ### License